What’s In This Guide

 - Finding a Chihuahua puppy

-There is some debate about the origins of the Chihuahua.
+There is some debate about the origins of this dog.

-However, it is quite possible they came along at this point from another country.
+However, they didn’t get this name until the 1800s.
+And it is still quite possible they came from another country.

-This would mean the breed has been in Mexico for a very long time.
-Possibly thousands of years!
+This would mean this dog has been in Mexico for a very long time.
+Possibly even thousands of years!

 Some people believe they can trace the Chihuahua’s ancestors back to the 1500s.

-Whatever their origins, these tiny dogs have been lovingly bred for generations.
+Whatever their origins, these tiny dogs have been lovingly bred as pets for generations.

-Britney Spears, Demi Moore, Paris Hilton and Madonna.
+What do Britney Spears, Demi Moore, Paris Hilton, and Madonna all have in common?
 They have all been pictured with their Chihuahuas.

-You can bet photos of Chihuahuas with celebs has helped to increase the popularity of these little cuties.
+You can bet that photos of them with celebs have helped to increase the popularity of these little cuties!

 And it’s something to consider if your neighbors are not keen on noise!